JhonaCodes/todo_info/README.md

   todo_info: ^1.0.0
 ```

+Then, run `flutter pub get` to install the library.
+OR
-Then, run `dart pub get` to install the library.
+run `dart pub get` to install the library.

 ## Usage